pauljeter/pauljeter-astro/src/content/blog/css-attribute-selectors.md

 }
 ```

-This example selector matches any element that has an `hreflang` attribute containing a value of “`en`“, whether or not that value is followed by a hyphen and more characters.
-In other words, it matches `hreflang` attribute values of “`en`“, “`en-US`“, “`en-GB`“, and so on.
+This example selector matches any element that has an `hreflang` attribute containing a value of "`en`", whether or not that value is followed by a hyphen and more characters.
+In other words, it matches `hreflang` attribute values of "`en`", "`en-US`", "`en-GB`", and so on.
 This selector syntax was intended to allow language subcode matches.

 ### Hyphen or No Hyphen?

 All supporting browsers allow a hyphen to appear in the value in a selector like \[`hreflang|="en"`\].
-It’s unclear whether or not this is illegal, because the CSS specification doesn’t contain any guidelines to help us deal with this situation.
+It's unclear whether or not this is illegal, because the CSS specification doesn't contain any guidelines to help us deal with this situation.

 We can use the ~= operator to make an attribute selector match elements that have an attribute that contains a list of space-separated words, one of which is the specified value: